New research has revealed that if an older driver has a history of falling, they are 40 percent more likely to be

 It is important for seniors and their families to address any issues that could cause a loved one to be at risk of being involved in an accident.

-If your loved one is hurt in an auto accident caused by a careless or reckless driver, contact an auto accident law firm you can trust to fight for your rights.
+If your loved one is hurt in an auto accident caused by a careless or reckless driver, contact an auto accident lawyer you can trust to fight for your rights.
 With decades of legal experience, Greg Coleman Law can help you determine your legal options so that you can obtain the compensation you need after an accident.